CityofSantaMonica/SODA.NET/README.md

 }
 ```

-`DataFileExporter`, a utility for exporting data to a text-based file format
+DataFileExporter, a utility for exporting data to a text-based file format

 ```c#
 IEnumerable<MyClass> payload = GetPayloadData();